Creating and using HVM (fully virtualized) domains

 qvm-clone command or via manager’s ‘Clone VM’ option in the right-click menu.

-The cloned VM will get identical root and private image and will essentially be an identical of the original VM except that it will get a different MAC address for the networking interface:
+The cloned VM will get identical root and private images and will essentially be identical to the original VM except that it will get a different MAC address for the networking interface:

 [joanna@dom0 ~]$ qvm-prefs win7 name : win7 label : green type : HVM netvm : firewallvm updateable? : True installed by RPM? : False include in backups: False dir : /var/lib/qubes/appvms/win7 config : /var/lib/qubes/appvms/win7/win7.conf pcidevs : root img : /var/lib/qubes/appvms/win7/root.img private img : /var/lib/qubes/appvms/win7/private.img vcpus : 4 memory : 512 maxmem : 512 MAC : 00:16:3E:5E:6C:05 (auto) debug : off default user : user qrexec_installed : False qrexec timeout : 60 drive : None timezone : localtime [joanna@dom0 ~]$ qvm-clone win7 win7-copy /.../ [joanna@dom0 ~]$ qvm-prefs win7-copy name : win7-copy label : green type : HVM netvm : firewallvm updateable? : True installed by RPM? : False include in backups: False dir : /var/lib/qubes/appvms/win7-copy config : /var/lib/qubes/appvms/win7-copy/win7-copy.conf pcidevs : root img : /var/lib/qubes/appvms/win7-copy/root.img private img : /var/lib/qubes/appvms/win7-copy/private.img vcpus : 4 memory : 512 maxmem : 512 MAC : 00:16:3E:5E:6C:01 (auto) debug : off default user : user qrexec_installed : False qrexec timeout : 60 drive : None timezone : localtime